Your First Lesson Explained

 Starting something new can always seem a little daunting and beginning a new sport and making new friends at a sports club is no less intimidating for a lot of people.
 AoR aims to allay those concerns through good communication prior to your first lesson with us and this begins with a full understanding of what you can expect from us and what we expect from you on the day.
 This page outlines those main points.

-Your first lesson will be held on a Friday night between 18:00 and 20:30 during the outdoor season (weather and light permitting) and between 19:00 and 20:30 during the indoor season.
-The club needs to vacate the venue prior to 21:00 and (under supervision) beginners will be expected to help store the equipment after the shoot.
+During the outdoor season, your first lesson will be held on either a Saturday or Sunday from 11-3pm and during the indoor season will be on a Friday evening from 7-10pm .
+The club needs to vacate the venue 30 minutes after the session end times and (under supervision) beginners will be expected to help store the equipment after the shoot.

 Please make yourself known to one of the shooting members when you arrive and please ensure that you remain well behind the waiting line.
 Waiting where the club members have their bow boxes is ideal.
 Forward of the equipment line is the waiting line and then the actual shooting line.
 You should not approach any archer on the shooting line and one of the members on the waiting line will most likely approach you anyway.
 If not, please catch one of the members waiting and they will be happy to help.
 Your coach will be expecting you and will be looking out for you in any case.